 Serving Suggestions

-Chop Bread and Butter Pickles and use the sweet pickle juice to make other recipes like tuna salad, our Best Easy Remoulade Sauce, and Homemade Tartar Sauce.
+You can even chop them up and use the sweet pickle relish and juice to make other recipes like tuna salad, our Best Easy Remoulade Sauce, and Homemade Tartar Sauce.

-using a fork to remove bread and butter pickle slices from jars
+Using a fork to remove bread and butter pickle slices from jars.

-Check out the printable recipe card below for the nutritional information including calories, sodium, and fiber percentages.
+Check out the printable recipe card below for the nutritional information, including calories, sodium, and fiber percentages.

 homemade bread and butter pickles